 The MCP-guided approach:

-1. calor_suggest_types → know exactly which parameters need constraints
+1. calor_refine / types → identify parameters that may need constraints

-2. calor_obligations → see all obligation statuses with counterexamples
+2. calor_refine / obligations → inspect obligation statuses and counterexamples

 The tools prune the agent's search space.
 Instead of guessing, the agent gets structured data about what's wrong and exactly how to fix it.